-The private sector is being targeted by web accessibility lawsuits with increasingly frequency, and the finance and banking industry is not immune.
+Digital accessibility in banking may not seem like an important issue, but in the last few years, the private sector is being targeted by web accessibility lawsuits with increasing frequency, and the finance and banking industry is not immune.
 The number of claims against banking institutions has risen significantly over the past few years.
 Almost 20% of the population is disabled, so if your website is not accessible to everyone you could be losing business to organizations who are taking all of their potential clients into consideration as well as putting yourself at risk for accessibility litigation.
 Out of 2,285 ADA accessibility lawsuits filed in 2018, 7% of those were from the financial and banking industry.
 Even industry giants like E*Trade and Morgan Stanley have both faced complaints regarding the accessibility of their websites and both have agreed to put a remediation plan in place to become accessible.

 Where to start